amgadfikry/codutopia/README.md

-# E-Learning Platform
+# Codutopia

-Welcome to the E-Learning Platform repository!
+Welcome to the Codutopia repository!
 This project is designed to provide a comprehensive and user-friendly platform for online education.
 Whether you are a student looking for courses or an instructor wanting to create and manage content, my platform aims to cater to your e-learning needs.

 ## Features